-- 1. The 10 1⁄2 inch rule will be used to judge the length of shorts, dresses, and skirts.
-The length of shorts, dresses, or skirts should be no shorter than 10 1⁄2 from the student's waist/hips to the end of the garment when standing.
-If the clothing is shorter than that mark, then it is in violation of the dress code. - 2.
-If clothing has holes or rips, the holes or rips must be below the 10 1/2 inch line. - Students shall not display offensive words, symbols or advertise alcoholic beverages, tobacco products, drugs, or expressions of a sexual or violent nature not conducive to education on their school attire or accessories. - 4.
-Students shall not wear attire so long that it is apt to be hazardous on stairs, i.e.: long skirts or long baggy pants.
+1. The 10 $\frac{1}{2}$ inch rule will be used to judge the length of shorts, dresses, and skirts.
+The length of shorts, dresses, or skirts should be no shorter than 10 $\frac{1}{2}$ from the student's waist/hips to the end of the garment when standing.
+If the clothing is shorter than that mark, then it is in violation of the dress code.

+- 2. If clothing has holes or rips, the holes or rips must be below the 10 1/2 inch line. - 3.
+Students shall not display offensive words, symbols or advertise alcoholic beverages, tobacco products, drugs, or expressions of a sexual or violent nature not conducive to education on their school attire or accessories.

+- 4. Students shall not wear attire so long that it is apt to be hazardous on stairs, i.e.: long skirts or long baggy pants.
 Pants, shorts, and skirts must be worn on the hips with the undergarments fully covered.
 Female students should wear bras at all times while at school. - 5.
 Students in grades 7-12 shall not wear any top less than two inches in width at top of shoulder or that expose the chest, back, waist, or sides below the underarm areas.
-A tank top of the minimum 2 inches must be worn under

-- any shirt if it is an off the shoulder style.
-(No body cracks should be visible.) - 6.
+A tank top of the minimum 2 inches must be worn under any shirt if it is an off the shoulder style.
+(No body cracks should be visible.)
+NO crop top or boy cut on the sides are allowed as this exposes the midriff/torso. - 6.
 Hats, caps, bandanas, and sunglasses are not to be worn in school at any time.
 Headwear and/or costumes are only allowed on designated days.
 Hooded garments are only to be worn with the hood down.
 Coats or jackets may not be worn to class. - 7.
 Athletic uniforms used for game play by Pawnee teams or co-op teams may not be worn as school attire without prior approval of the principal. - 8.
 Chains attached to wallets, keys, or chains connecting pierced body parts, as well as neck or wrist chains suitable as weapons, are not allowed. - 9.
 Flannel pants, pajama pants, lingerie type wear, or surgical clothing shall not be worn during school. - 10.
 The dress code must be followed at extracurricular banquets, band and choral concerts and on field trips.
 If students do not adhere to this code at these events, they will be sent home to change. - 11.
 Students are expected to practice proper hygiene. - 12.
 Students can be subject to certain curricular area dress code rules, especially classes with a lab.

-The interpretation of the dress code is left to the discretion of the faculty and administration.
+\The interpretation of the dress code is left to the discretion of the faculty and administration.
 If any faculty member or administrator rules that clothing is inappropriate or hazardous, then it is a dress code violation.